lit/lit.dev/packages/lit-dev-content/site/docs/v3/components/decorators.md

 ### Using decorators with TypeScript { #decorators-typescript }

 TypeScript supports both experimental decorators and standard decorators.
 We recommend that TypeScript developers use experimental decorators for now for [optimal compiler output](#compiler-output-considerations).
+If your project requires using standard decorators or setting `"useDefineForClassFields": true`, skip down to [migrating to standard decorators](#migrating-typescript-standard-decorators).

 To use experimental decorators you must enable the `experimentalDecorators` compiler option.

 You should also ensure that the `useDefineForClassFields` setting is `false`.
-Note, this is only be required when the `target` is set to `ES2022` or greater, but it is recommended to explicitly set this to `false`.
+Note, this is only required when the `target` is set to `ES2022` or greater, but it is recommended to explicitly set this to `false`.

 ```json
 // tsconfig.json